NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 The following resources are required by DLSS:

-* `eBufferTypeScalingInputColor` (render resolution jittered color as input)
+* `eBufferTypeTAAUInputColor` (render resolution jittered color as input)
-* `eBufferTypeScalingOutputColor` (final/post-process resolution render target where the upscaled AA result is stored)
+* `eBufferTypeTAAUOutputColor` (final/post-process resolution render target where the upscaled AA result is stored)

 The following resources are required by DLSS next: